At Winsor, we believe that science is best learned through working scientifically.

 Whilst pupils should be able to describe associated processes and key characteristics in common language, they should also be familiar with, and use, technical terminology accurately and precisely.
 They should build up an extended specialist vocabulary.

-Our Science curriculum is carefully planned and structured so that there is a clear progression across all year groups.
+Our Science curriculum is carefully planned and structured so that there is a clear progression across all year groups so that pupils can make connections, make sense of the world around them.
 Teachers are given specific guidance to plan quality lessons to ensure the progression.

 Pupils also learn about key figures in the scientific world.